CesiumGS/cesium-ion-3ds-max-plugin/README.md

 ![KokuraCastle](./Documentation/kokura-castle-3ds-max-ion.png)
 <p align="center">
-    Kokura Castle (left) loaded into Blender and (right) fused with Cesium World Terrain and imagery in CesiumJS after being tiled with ion.
+    Kokura Castle (left) loaded into 3ds Max and (right) fused with Cesium World Terrain and imagery in CesiumJS after being tiled with ion.
 </p>

 ## Installation and Usage